TAPevents/Meteorstrap/README.md

 ## Security

 Meteorstrap uses allow/deny for collection security.
-There is only one collection, `MeteorstrapThemes`, which contains all available themes including user generated themes.
+There is only one collection, `MeteorstrapThemes`, which contains all available themes, including user generated themes.
 Please secure this selection using typical (allow/deny pattern):

 ```coffeescript
 Meteorstrap.Themes.allow # or `Meteorstrap.Themes.deny`